zeh/usfxr/README.md

 usfxr is a C# library used to generate and play game-like procedural audio effects inside Unity.
 With usfxr, one can easily synthesize original sound in real time for actions such as item pickups, jumps, lasers, hits, explosions, and more, without ever leaving the Unity editor.

+usfxr comes with code that allows for real-time audio synthesizing in games, and an in-editor interface for creating and testing effects before you use them in your code.

 usfxr is a port of Thomas Vian's [as3sfxr](https://code.google.com/p/as3sfxr/), which itself is an ActionScript 3 port of Tomas Pettersson's [sfxr](http://www.drpetter.se/project_sfxr.html).

-[This video](https://vimeo.com/15769163) explains the ideas behind as3sfxr, and the ideas that I want to support with usfxr.
+And as if the acronym collection is not enough, it also supports additional features first introduced by [BFXR](http://www.bfxr.net/) such as new waveform types and filters.

 [This video](https://vimeo.com/15769163) explains the ideas behind as3sfxr, and the ideas supported by usfxr.